 Another way to entice customers to leave a review is to offer them an incentive.
 I’ve been offered gift cards, free products, and more in exchange for reviews.
 You’re asking people to take time out of their busy day to do something to help you, so shouldn’t they be rewarded?

-While we don’t offer any incentives for reviews on DermWarehouse (other than our outstanding service and fabulous products), I do see how this would work.
-In my experience though, if you’ve given your customers great service and products, that should be incentive enough.
+While we don’t offer any incentives for reviews on DermWarehouse (other than our outstanding service and fabulous products), incentives do work.
+In my experience, if you’ve given your customers great service and products, that should be incentive enough.
 This is, however, certainly another idea to keep in your back pocket.

 - If you’re not already collecting both company and product reviews for your eCommerce company, there’s no time like the present to get started – it will pay dividends.